British Prime Minister Johnson tests positive for virus

 LONDON (AP) — British Prime Minister Boris Johnson has tested positive for the new coronavirus, the first leader of a major nation to contract COVID-19, but he insisted Friday that he remains in charge of the U.K.’s response to the outbreak.

-Johnson, 55, said he was tested Thursday on the advice of the chief medical officer after showing “mild symptoms, of a temperature and a persistent cough.
+Johnson, 55, said he was tested Thursday on the advice of the country’s chief medical officer after showing “mild symptoms” of a temperature and a persistent cough.

+“I’ve taken a test, that’s come out positive so I am working from home, I am self-isolating, and that’s entirely the right thing to do,” Johnson said in a video message posted on his Twitter account.

 Health Secretary Matt Hancock was also confirmed to have the virus.
 Hancock, 41, tweeted: “Thankfully my symptoms are mild.”